RedPointGlobal/redpoint-rpi/docs/storage.md

 <details>
 <summary><strong>emptyDir (no persistence)</strong></summary>

 Simplest option.
-Data is lost on pod restart but rebuilds automatically.
+Data is cleared when the pod is deleted or rescheduled (emptyDir is tied to the pod lifecycle).
+Cache entries and queue messages rebuild automatically.
 No PVs, PVCs, or StorageClasses needed.

 ```yaml
 queuereader: